dachamf/Phone-book/readme.md

 composer update.
 `

-Also, the following should be modified in the `.env file`:
+Also, the following content should be modified rename `.env.example` in `.env` and change parameters.

 ```
 DB_CONNECTION=mysql